 Bringing together Ontario’s next generation of cancer researchers

-Rising Stars is a pan-Ontario network for students and trainees working in cancer research at the graduate (master’s, PhD) and postdoctoral level.
-The Network facilitates events, workshops, seminars and awards to highlight trainee research and provide opportunities for trainees to collaborate, boost their skills, and strengthen their network.
+OICR Rising Stars in Cancer Research Network is a pan-Ontario network for students and trainees working in cancer research at the graduate (master’s, PhD) and postdoctoral levels.
+The network facilitates events, workshops, seminars, and awards to highlight trainee research and provide opportunities for trainees to collaborate, boost their skills, and strengthen their network.

 Sign up for the network below to gain access to:

-- The Rising Stars Mentorship kick start program; and
+- The Rising Stars Mentorship kick start program

-- The latest local trainee research delivered right to your mailbox.
+- The latest local trainee research delivered right to your inbox.

 All applicants should apply to the award category that best represents their current career stage.
 Reviewers will be asked to consider time spent in the program when making their assessments.
 Candidates are encouraged to highlight academic, community involvement and leadership contributions.

 We recognize that there are often factors beyond a candidate’s control that might impact their ability to have a publication or pre-print available for submission.
-As such, candidates may submit an excerpt from their thesis which highlights an important contribution to cancer research, published conference proceedings.
+As such, candidates may submit an excerpt from their thesis that highlights an important contribution to cancer research or published conference proceedings.
 Should none of these be available, candidates are welcome to submit a half-page description of special circumstances explaining why they are unable to submit any of the above.